BenjaminMedia/bonnier-php-sdk/README.md

 #### Advanced usage

-Use DSL to apply even greater filters, by using the "setDsl" method on the \Bonnier\IndexDB\Service\Content\ContentResult class.
+Use DSL to apply even greater filters, by using the "setDsl" method on the \Bonnier\IndexSearch\Service\Content\ContentResult class.

 Please refer to the Elasticsearch documentation and examples on how to use DSL: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html